th2-net/th2-docs/content/common/cookbook/chain-verification.md

 </center>

 Figure 1 shows a message queue with the messages from the same `session alias` and `direction = FIRST` (from the system).
-Two <term term='checkpoint'>checkpoints</term> have been created after the successful submission of each order.
+Upon successful submission of each of the orders, two <term term='checkpoint'>checkpoints</term> are created.

 After receiving the first `CheckSequenceRuleRequest`, **check1** begins verification at `checkpoint1`.
 The user is expecting Message 4 and Message 5 as responses to the order Message 1, and **check1** identifies these messages using the `key_fields_list` provided in the first `CheckSequenceRuleRequest`.